 Start with a bank payment

-When your account is up and running, you can stop, start or pause your pension contributions whenever you like.
+You can change your pension contributions whenever you like.

 Transfer your old workplace pensions

-Juggling pensions can be time consuming and can get in the way of managing your business.
 To make life easier, you could think about combining them into one online account like the HL SIPP.
-Before you transfer, just make sure you won’t lose any valuable benefits or guarantees.